British Chihuahua Club Rescue Association

 'Umbrella' Help

-Including ourselves, there are nine Chihuahua breed clubs in the UK.
+Including ourselves, there are ten Chihuahua breed clubs in the UK.

 Some of them have limited funds in their rescue accounts (but none